What does Tummy Time look like by age?

 By 4 months, baby is gaining head control, pushing up with more strength, and actively tracking movement during Tummy Time.

-Lifts head to 90° and keeps it centered
+Lifts head up 90 degrees and keeps head centered

-Lifts head and moving neck while tracking toys, voices, and faces during Tummy Time
+Lifts head and moves neck to track toys, voices, and faces

 At 5 Months